-Based on the foregoing, I find that Employee's position was correctly abolished after she was properly placed in a single person competitive level and given thirty (30) days written notice prior to the effective date of the RIF.
+Based on the foregoing, I find that Employee's position was abolished after he properly received one round of lateral competition and thirty (30) days written notice prior to the effective date of the RIF.
 I therefore conclude that Agency's action of abolishing Employee's position was done in accordance with D.C.
 Official Code § 1-624.08.